nucliweb/webperf-snippets/SNIPPETS.md

 // threshold ex: 0.05
 // Layout Shifts will be grouped by color.
-// All nodes attributed to the shift will have a border with the corresponding color
+// All nodes attributed to the shift will have an outline with the corresponding color
 // Shift value will be added above parent node.
 // Will have all details related to that shift in dropdown
 // Useful for single page applications and finding shifts after initial load